 With such broad influence, it’s no surprise that the USDA Dietary Guidelines often undergo careful scrutiny and have been quite controversial over the years.

 For example, throughout the late twentieth century, the USDA’s Food Pyramid made fat content the devil, pitting it as the cause of heart disease and cancer (3).
-However, many nutritionists and food scientists now paint a different picture, claiming that a diet rich in carbohydrates, the base of the Food Pyramid, brings more people to the hospital.
+However, many nutritionists and food scientists now paint a different picture, claiming that a diet rich in refined carbohydrates, often synonymous with the base of the Food Pyramid, brings more people to the hospital.

 We’re taught that healthy food is low in sugar and calories, that we need carbs from grains, calcium from milk, and protein from meat, but the reality of “healthy food” is much more complicated than it seems.